TowerofHanoi/towerofhanoi.github.io/_posts/2015-06-12-PNG_Corrupted.md

 ---
-title:      Plaid CTF 2015 - PNG Corrupt
+title:      Plaid CTF 2015 - PNG Uncorrupt
 author: Giulio "Krishath" De Pasquale
 date:       2015-06-12 12:00:00
 summary:    This is how you (don't) recover a badly downloaded PNG image.